stb-tester/stb-tester/README.rst

       for the expected image timed out.
     * `expected`: Filename of the image that was being searched for.
     * `timeout_secs`: Number of seconds that the image was searched for.

+class MatchAllTimeout(UITestFailure)
+    * `screenshot`: An OpenCV image from the source video when the search for the expect images timed out.
+    * `did_match`: List of filenames of all the images that were matched.
+    * `did_not_match`" List of filenames of the images that were not matched.
+    * `timeout_secs`: Number of seconds that the images were searched for.

 class MotionTimeout(UITestFailure)
     * `screenshot`: An OpenCV image from the source video when the search